guardian/source/docs/02-foundations.md

 // margin-bottom: 12px;
 ```

-Visit the [space overview](https://theguardian.design/2a1e5182b/p/449bd5) to learn how to use space appropriately.
+See the Design System documentation's [space overview](https://theguardian.design/2a1e5182b/p/449bd5) to learn how to use space appropriately.

 ### Size